Characters of the Metal Gear series: Emma Emmerich

 Emma Emmerich Danziger (エマ・エメリッヒ・ダンジガー, Ema Emerihhi Danjigā), nicknamed E.E., is an AI programmer and the stepsister of Hal Emmerich.
 When Emma was a child, her mother Julie Danziger married Dr. "Huey" Emmerich.
-After learning that Julie was sexually abusing Hal, Huey committed suicide by drowning in the family's swimming pool.
-Though Emma survived being dragged into the water, she developed a fear of water and became estranged from Hal, blaming Hal for not trying to save her and then leaving the family.
+After learning that Julie was sexually abusing Hal, Huey committed suicide by drowning in the family's swimming pool, dragging Emma with him.
+Though Emma survived, she developed a fear of water and became estranged from Hal, blaming him for not trying to save her and then leaving the family.

 During the Plant chapter of Metal Gear Solid 2: Sons of Liberty, she is in charge of developing the AI that controls Arsenal Gear.
 Raiden escorts her to the Shell 1 Core computer room to download a virus into the GW AI system and prevent the terrorists from using it, but Vamp ambushes her on the oil fence.
 Raiden snipes Vamp, but before falling into the sea, Vamp stabs Emma in the stomach.
 She later dies in the computer room, confessing how she wanted to be closer to her stepbrother.
 Emma Emmerich is voiced by Maria Yamamoto in Japanese and by Jennifer Hale in English.